Edmond H. Fischer: Protein phosphorylation/hydrolysis cycle

-Throughout his career, Fischer's research continued to look at the role of reversible protein phosphorylation in a variety of cellular processes.
+Throughout his career, Fischer's research continued to look at the role of similar cycling in a variety of cellular processes.

 Personal life

 Fischer married his first wife, Nelly Gagnaux, in 1948 and they remained married until her death in 1961.
 He married Beverly Bullock in 1963 who died in 2006.
 Fischer played the piano and often performed sonatas by Beethoven and Mozart for his friends.
 He also held a private pilots license and enjoyed flying.

 Fischer died on August 27, 2021, in Seattle, Washington.
 He was aged 101.